NGO Management Internship in Peru

 • Daily transport

-• Daily dinner and weekend meals – and all meals after week 12
+• Daily dinner and all weekend meals

 • Drinks, snacks, and items of personal nature (f.e. curios, gifts, clothing)